What happens next?

 If you do not wish to accept the place offered, you must inform SWAY and decline your offer via Mobility Online.

-It is important that you let us know as soon as possible if you do not plan to take up your place.
 This will ensure that you are removed from student exchange lists and your status is recorded correctly for the coming year.
 It will also enable your place to be offered to another student who may benefit from the opportunity.

 If you accept your place but subsequently decide to withdraw from the programme at any stage, you must tell the Study and Work Away Service and your School Exchange Coordinator and Personal Tutor/Student Adviser as soon as possible, in writing.